Molecular discovery that won Nobel Prize in chemistry is likened to 'Harry Potter' enchanted handbag

-STOCKHOLM — Scientists Susumu Kitagawa, Richard Robson and Omar M. Yaghi won the Nobel Prize in chemistry on Wednesday for their development of metal–organic frameworks — which an expert likened to Hermione Granger's enchanted handbag in the fictional "Harry Potter" series — that could play a part in solving some of humanity's greatest challenges.
+STOCKHOLM — Scientists Susumu Kitagawa, Richard Robson and Omar M. Yaghi won the Nobel Prize in chemistry on Wednesday for their development of metal–organic frameworks that could play a part in solving some of humanity's greatest challenges.
+An expert likened the discovery to Hermione Granger's enchanted handbag in the fictional "Harry Potter" series.

 From capturing carbon dioxide from the atmosphere or sucking water out of dry desert air, the trio's new form of molecular architecture can absorb and contain gases inside stable metal organic frameworks.